Houston Removal Defense Immigration Attorney

 - Prove you are not removable as charged - This applies if you are a U.S. citizen, a conviction you have on record does not meet the definition of a deportable or inadmissible crime, or if the Department of Homeland Security misapplied legal procedures

-- Adjustment of Status - There are many options for immigration courts to adjust your status, including extending existing visas or approving a cancellation of removal
+- Adjustment of Status - There are many options for immigration courts to adjust your status, including extending existing visas, applying for asylum, or approving a cancellation of removal

 - 212(h) Waiver - If you are being deported for a criminal convictions, certain crimes are eligible for a discretionary waiver by the immigration courts